 The purpose of this one-year scholarship is to support the arboriculture industry by helping college students interested in commercial arboriculture achieve high academic goals without accumulating burdensome debt.

-One $5,000 scholarship will be awarded annually, to be paid in full at the start of the fall semester after the spring application cycle (e.g. apply in January to March 2019 for the Fall 2019 Semester).
-The award is non-renewable, but can be applied for annually.
-All awards will be paid directly to the educational institution attended by the recipient, in full, after required documentation has been received.
+One $5,000 scholarship will be awarded annually, to be paid in two increments, one in the fall semester, one in the spring (second payment is contingent upon re-enrollment and GPA standards being met).
+The award is non-renewable but can be applied for annually.
+All awards will be paid directly to the educational institution attended by the recipient.
 Awards may only be applied to tuition expense, and applicants may not request scholarships greater than the anticipated amount of their tuition expense for the academic year in which the grants will be paid.

 All of the following criteria must be met to qualify: